We commercially bind current issues of:

 - Case LASR Documents: LASR bins (request using the online catalog)

 - bound serials (e.g. Congressional Record, Serial Set, etc. See location chart)

 - Case Docs Tall that are sufficiently sturdy to stand upright in the bins

 - all CDs/DVDs/videos other than those sent to Cooley Science Library

-- materials that had been Dewey classed in old building, but have been "repatriated" to SuDocs classification, for which there is no room in Case Documents.
+- materials that had been Dewey classed, but have been "repatriated" to SuDocs classification, for which there is no room in Case Documents.
 Will be moved to Case Documents after significant weeding

 - Case Docs Microfiche: microfiche cabinets on level 3

 - compressor block in each row to keep fiche upright